-You can also watch a video about installing Nest Hello, if you want to see an overview of the steps.
+You can also watch a video to get a preview of the steps.

 2. Install Nest Hello

-Everything you need to get started installing Nest Hello is in the box.
+Everything that you need to get started installing Nest Hello is in the box.

 Check that you have all the parts.
 We’ve also included wall anchors and a masonry drill bit (for brick, stone and stucco) if you need them.